Ali Sethi: 2022: Global popularity with "Pasoori" and continued success

 In September 2022, Sethi performed at the inaugural celebration of the Saxena Center for Contemporary South Asia at Brown University.
-To commemorate 75 years of independence for both India and Pakistan, Sethi performed at Harvard University's '75 Years of Azadi: A Celebration of South Asia' event in September 2022, with keynote addresses delivered by Nobel Laureate Dr. Amartya Sen and former Finance Minister of Pakistan, Syed Babar Ali.
+To commemorate 75 years of independence for both India and Pakistan, Sethi performed at Harvard University's 75 Years of Azadi: A Celebration of South Asia' event in September 2022, with keynote addresses delivered by Nobel Laureate Dr. Amartya Sen and former Finance Minister of Pakistan, Syed Babar Ali.
 The same month, Sethi performed at the O2 Arena in London, UK with Shae Gill and Leo Twins.

 On October 14, 2022, Sethi performed at the first Coke Studio live concert held at the Coca-Cola Arena in Dubai, UAE along with Faisal Kapadia, Shae Gill, Hasan Raheem, Young Stunners, and Justin Bibis.
 Sethi was among the first headliners to be announced for the show in July 2022.

+2023: Notable tours and performances, first EP, and first album

-On November 8, 2022, Sethi announced his 2023 North American tour featuring 11 stops across the United States and Canada, including Chicago, Seattle, San Francisco, Los Angeles, Toronto, and Vancouver.
+On November 8, 2022, Sethi announced his 2023 North American tour featuring 11 stops across the United States and Canada including Chicago, Seattle, San Francisco, Los Angeles, Toronto, and Vancouver.
+The tour concluded in February 2023.

-In January 2023, it was announced that Sethi would be performing at the 2023 Coachella Valley Music and Arts Festival, making him only the second person of Pakistani origin (after Arooj Aftab) to perform at the festival.
-In March 2023, Sethi performed at the second annual South Asian Excellence pre-Oscars event hosted by Paramount Pictures, Priyanka Chopra, and Mindy Kaling.
+In March 2023, Sethi performed at the second annual South Asian Excellence pre-Oscars event hosted by Paramount Pictures, Priyanka Chopra, and Mindy Kaling, among others.
+In April 2023, Sethi performed at the Coachella Valley Music and Arts Festival, making him only the second person of Pakistani origin (after Arooj Aftab) to perform at the festival.

+In May 2023, an unreleased single by Sethi was featured in a short fashion film based on Misha Japanwala's gallery show titled "Beghairati Ki Nishaani: Traces of Shamelessness" — a project that offered commentary on gender-based violence and the concept of shame as experienced by Pakistani women.

+In June 2023, Sethi announced his world tour with stops in Dubai, Glasgow, Dublin, London, Austin, and Atlanta, among others.
+The tour concluded on November 19, 2023 with his final show at Shepherd's Bush Empire in West London.